Cheat Sheet: Git

 Visual Studio (both Code and 2017) has a nice set of tools to work with Git, but when it comes to more complex source control magic, I still prefer to roll my sleeves up and dive into the console.
 Here is my cheat sheet with commands that are not used that often, but come handy from time to time.

-I based this cheat sheet on a great article written by Michael Kohl.
-Go check it out, if you’re interested in explanations and different variants of these commands.
+I started this cheat sheet based on a great article written by Michael Kohl.
+Go check it out, if you're interested in explanations and different variants of these commands.

 Discard local changes:

 git reset HEAD~2 # undo last 2 commits